whitneyburton/portfolios/students/1703-back/squee/20170920_squee_mueller_mod4.md

 Include a reflection answering the following questions:

 * What was your biggest technical challenge?

+Using React.
+I got stuck in a wormhole on that for several days.
+I started my project over several times before I actually got any traction.

 * How did you solve that challenge?
 What was your approach?

+Just keep working at it.
+Eventually I stumbled on a structure that let me progress.

 * What did you like the most about the challenge?

+Finally figuring it out.
+Feeling the panic slide off me once I actually understood what I was doing.

 * What are three technical concepts you learned during this project?

+The structure of React.
+Routing in React.
+Managing state in JS.

 ## Feedback